SreekakulamLohith/Weather-Forecasting-Tool-Using-Python-GitHub-Copilot-and-OpenWeatherMapAPI/README.md

 ![2023-05-29 (1)](https://github.com/SreekakulamLohith/Weather-Forecasting-Tool-Using-Python-GitHub-Copilot-and-OpenWeatherMapAPI/assets/105136506/74a80de3-8c7f-45dc-a90d-f0faf9018d90)

-NOTE: You should get your own API from OpenWeatherMapAPI website and it is freely available upto certain usage and for this project you can use the freely availbel API in OpenWeatherMapAPI website.
+NOTE: You should get your own API from OpenWeatherMapAPI website and it is freely available upto certain usage and for this project you can use the freely availble API in OpenWeatherMapAPI website.

 USAGE OF GITHUB COPILOT